 - a.
-Use of animals shall be humane and consistent with laws and regulations that have been approved by the investigators' institutions and oversight bodies whose function is the regulation of animals in research.
+Use of animals shall be humane and consistent with laws and regulations that have been approved by the Principal Investigator's institution and any oversight bodies whose function is the regulation of animals in research.
 One example is the Institutional Animal Care and Use Committee (IACUC). - b.
 A draft IACUC protocol submission shall be included with each proposal submitted to the Foundation.
-If the proposal is approved for funding, institutional IACUC approval is required prior to release of funds, and the approval letter and approved protocol must be provided to the Foundation to be included in the grant contract.
+If the proposal is approved for funding, IACUC approval is required prior to release of funds, and the approval letter and approved protocol must be provided to the Foundation to be included in the grant contract.
 All protocol modifications and renewals must be provided to the Foundation as soon as they are approved by the IACUC. - c.
-All animal care, husbandry, and IACUC member structures shall meet or exceed the guidelines set forth in the U.S. Government's Animal Welfare Act (Title 9 CFR Subchapter A Animal Welfare) and the Institute for Laboratory Animal Research (ILAR), National Academies Press Guide for the Care and Use of Laboratory Animals (2011), and/or any additional required regional regulations. - d.
-If a study utilizes archived samples, Found Animals reserves the right to request a copy of the IACUC application and approval of protocol(s) for original collection of those samples. - e.
-Found Animals requires IACUC, or equivalent, institutional review and approval from the submitting institution for all clinical trials, even though such approval may not be a requirement of the institution. - f.
-Found Animals requires documentation of institutional review equivalent to that of the IACUC in cases where IACUC review is unavailable (such as in countries outside of the US, animal ranch/sanctuary/preserve, veterinary practice, etc.).
+The Foundation requires documentation of institutional review equivalent to that of the IACUC in cases where IACUC review is unavailable (such as in countries outside of the US, animal ranch / sanctuary / preserve, veterinary practice, etc.). - d.
+The Foundation requires IACUC, or equivalent, institutional review and approval from the submitting institution for all clinical trials, even though such approval may not be a requirement of the institution. - e.
+All animal care, husbandry, and IACUC member structures shall meet or exceed the guidelines set forth in the U.S. Government's Animal Welfare Act (Title 9 CFR Subchapter A Animal Welfare) and the Institute for Laboratory Animal Research (ILAR), National Academies Press Guide for the Care and Use of Laboratory Animals (2011), and/or any additional required regional regulations. - f.
+If a study utilizes archived samples, The Foundation reserves the right to request a copy of the IACUC application and approval of protocol(s) for original collection of those samples.